 Lee Woodward and Sons: This was a Michigan-based manufacturer.
 Its wrought iron furniture was also made mainly during the 1930s.

-Salterini: Beginning a bit before the two listed above, Salterini’s furniture began in 1928 in New York.
+Salterini: Beginning a bit before the two listed above, Salterini’s furniture started in 1928 in New York.
 The company continued to manufacture wrought iron furniture until 1953.

-Florentine Craft Studio: Also based in New York, this studio started before any of the others, in 1910.
+Florentine Craft Studio: Also based in New York, this studio started in 1910, which is long before any of the others we've mentioned.
 It’s mostly known for its patio furniture (and wrought iron works of art).

 Finding and adding wrought iron furniture to your space

 Knowing how to identify vintage wrought iron furniture is the key.
-Take this newfound knowledge of yours and apply it to research at online retailers and specialty stores, auction websites, live auctions, second-hand stores, and more.
+Take this newfound knowledge of yours and apply it to research while you browse online retailers, specialty stores, auction websites, live auctions, secondhand stores, and more.
 Oh, and once you get bitten by the bug, there is a whole world of other vintage garden implements — such as decor and gardening tools — you may want to explore, too!

 Whether you’re looking for wrought iron garden furniture because you like the idea of having old, handmade furniture on your patio, you want something to talk about at your next cocktail party, or you’re a collector or dealer, there’s something exciting about finding a piece that no one else seems to recognize.